 ARE MY SESSIONS CONFIDENTIAL?

 Sessions are treated as confidential.
 Limits of confidentiality, such as legal requirements, are further outlined during initial consultation.
 Read full GDPR Statement here.

 If cancelling an appointment, please give as much notice as possible.
 Short notice cancellations or non-attendance of a scheduled appointment will result in a standard charge.
 Management of frequent cancellations or attendance issues are discussed on an individual basis as appropriate.

 HOW DO I GET STARTED?

 If you would like to enquire about an initial consultation please e-mail me at firstname.lastname@example.org.
-I look forward to hearing from you.

 HOW IS MY DATA MANAGED?